cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 ## Visualization

-By reading the previous contract, we can identify the following actors and flow.
+By reading the previous contract, we can identify the following actors and flow:
 The `Chairman` creates a contract with a defined number of options.
 Then gives names to each option.
 And grants voting rights to voters.